 The 3rd Call for Proposals for the “General Entrepreneurship” scheme of the Development Law 4399/2016 has been announced by the Ministry of Economy and Development, with a deadline for submission of applications of investment projects on May 31st 2019, along with the 3rd Call for Proposals for the “Mechanical Equipment Aid” scheme, with a deadline for submission of applications of investment projects on December 13th 2019 provided that the budget of the scheme is not exhausted earlier.

 The 1st Call for Proposals for the “Synergies and Networking” Statute of Development Law 4399/2016 has also been published, with a deadline for submitting applications of investment projects on March 31st 2019 provided that the budget of the scheme is not exhausted earlier.

-At the same time, the 2nd Call for Proposals for the “Mechanical Equipment Aid” scheme has been completed on the closing date for submitting applications for investment projects on December 15 2018, along with the 2nd Call for Proposals for the “New Independent SMEs” scheme, after an extension of the deadline was given, on October 1st 2018 .
+At the same time, the 2nd Call for Proposals for the “New Independent SMEs” scheme has been completed, after an extension of the deadline was given, on October 1st 2018 .

 Aid rates of up to 55% are provided, based on the expected revision of the Regional Aid Map, depending on company size and installation area.